Cyril-MP/simply-recipes-project/README.md

 **Live preview: [click me](https://cyril-mp.github.io/simply-recipes-project/)**

-A `HTML CSS& JS` Project.
+A `HTML CSS & JS` Project.
 Made with ♥ .
 There will be 5 pages in the website (HomePage,AboutPage,TagsPage,RecipesPage,ContactPage).
 In this project we gonna learn how we can create a website using simple `HTML, CSS & JS`.
 The main purpose of the project is to get used to  HTML & CSS.

 ## What we are going to learn